Lake Waco: Climate

 Waco is home to a humid subtropical climate, consisting of hot, dry summers and mild winters with little snowfall.
-The annual rainfall for Waco is 35.9 inches per year, with some form of precipitation falling an average of 76.4 days out of the year.
-The average high temperature in July is 95.4 °F, while the average low temperature in the month of January is 35.3 °F.
+The annual rainfall for Waco is 37.51 inches per year, with some form of precipitation falling an average of 76.4 days out of the year.
+The average high temperature in July is 95.4 °F, while the average low temperature in the month of January is 35.7 °F.

 Flora

 Lake Waco hosts an extremely wide variety of plant life, and students of Baylor University have done a great job at classifying several of these organisms.
 Some trees and shrubs found on Lake Waco include Box elder maple, several variations of Sumac, Agarita, Roughleaf dogwood, Honeylocust, Pecan, Mesquite, along with several types of Oak, Elm, and Ash trees.
-A cumulative list of all trees and shrubs can be found here.
 Lake Waco is also home to several flowering plants such as Cocklebur, Giant goldenrod, and Papyrus.
 There are also several species of aquatic plants such as Cattails, Pickerelweed, and Water lilies.
 Wildflowers also cover the land surrounding Lake Waco, including Horsemint, the Common sunflower, Texas bull nettle, and the Wild petunia.

 Fauna

 Waco Lake is also home to a fascinating display of Texas wildlife in its local fauna.
 Common bird sightings include the Great blue heron, the Great egret, and Red-winged blackbirds located in the wetlands north of the lake.
 Several species of reptiles and amphibians can be found along the edges of streams and in the wetlands, including the Green treefrog, the American bullfrog, the Common snapping turtle, and several species of both venomous and non-venomous snakes.
 Other popular animal sightings around the lake include the American beaver and the White-tailed deer.
 Multiple species of invertebrates also call the areas around Lake Waco home, including the Asian clam, the Marsh ramshorn, the Prairie rabdotus, and the Decollate snail.
 Lake Waco also has several species of fish living beneath the water, including several species of bass, trout, catfish, crappie, carp, gar, and sunfish.
-If interested in fishing on Waco Lake, be sure to check out the Local Fishing Regulations and compare your catch to the Waco Lake Fish Records.